ashcrow/flagon/README.md

 flagon
 ======

-Generic feature flags for python.
+Generic feature flags for python which attempts to be compatible with Java's Togglz (http://www.togglz.org/ ).

-**Note**: This is mainly experimenting to find the best method for Python feature flagging.

 Ideas
 -----